prettier/prettier-vscode/README.md

 ## Migrating from Versions 2.x

 Version 3.0 has a number of breaking changes.
-The main thing to be aware of is that this extension no longer supports adding prettier specific settings to the VS Code configuration.
-If you previously had settings like `prettier.tabWidth` or anthing else from the [Prettier Configuration](https://prettier.io/docs/en/options.html) those VS Code settings will be ignored.
-Version 3.0 of the extension will attempt to find and warn you if it detects those settings as well as help you migrate to a `.prettierrc` file.
-See also [Error Messages](#error-messages)

-Additionally, the settings for Linters have been removed.
+The settings for Linters have been removed.
 Linters are still supported, but the settings are no longer needed.
 See the [documentation on linters below](#linter-integration).
 See also [Error Messages](#error-messages)

-> NOTE: If you are seeing messages about legacy configuration settings, double check that you dont have any settings for `prettier.*` in your workspace or global settings.
+> NOTE: If you are seeing messages about legacy configuration settings, double check that you dont have any settings for the linters in your workspace or global settings.
 You must remove these.
+See also [Error Messages](#error-messages)

 Finnaly, there are a few smaller breaking changes, including removal of support for older versions of prettier.
 See the [CHANGELOG](https://github.com/prettier/prettier-vscode/blob/master/CHANGELOG.md) for details.